The Future of Productivity: Pillars of Performance Enablement for 2023

 Assign new hires an onboarding buddy to help them become adjusted to the company and its culture.

 Beginning a new job can be stressful and overwhelming.
 According to research from Sapling, 87% of organizations believe that ambassador or buddy programs boost proficiency of new members of the workforce, while only 47% include it in their onboarding programs.
 For instance, with a fully distributed team, all new hires at social media company Buffer are paired up with three Buddies: a Leader Buddy, a Role Buddy, and a Culture Buddy, with whom they communicate frequently throughout their ”boot camp experience.”

 Take time to uncover their interests, as well as personal & professional goals.

 Personalization is perhaps the most important element of the onboarding process.
 Address the needs of individual employees by creating personalized experiences tailored specifically to them.
 No two individuals are alike and carry with them their own unique set of skills and experience – Susan perhaps, may have majored in marketing, while Timothy only took a few marketing courses and is relatively new to the field.
 Based on their career goals (Susan aspiring to become a Product Marketing Manager and Timothy a Project Coordinator), the two will be offered differing onboarding experiences, even if they are starting from the same position as Marketing Manager.

-3. Develop a sound structure, complete with rich media content to offer a diverse selection of training materials & activities
+Complete a sound structure with rich media content to offer a diverse selection of training materials & activities.

 Ensure your onboarding process follows a logical flow and has a sound structure, complete with well-timed stages so as to not overwhelm new hires.
 For many, poring through documentation related to product features and standard operating procedures may be dull, especially during the first days or weeks.
 It may not make sense to begin the experience by offering such dense and complex materials – why not mix it up by including videos showcasing demonstrations of the company’s products in use?